wildwyss/ip6-documentation/notes/iterator.md

 		- because the copy of take and drop has to copy the state as well
 - uncons returns a pair including the first element of the iterator and the rest of iterator itself
 		- uncons can not be used in a pipe, use drop instead

+### testing iterator operation
+To ensure that a iterator operation works correctly, 3 things must be tested:
+- test the functionality
-- tests: each iterator operation needs to operate on a copy.
+- each iterator operation needs to operate on a copy (test purity).
 This is tested now.
 - the copy of each operation works correctly => is tested now